sybrew/the-seo-framework/readme.txt

 		* JS file `ui.js` is now available and considered "common"; it handles notices and contains two public methods: `fadeIn`, `fadeOut`, and `traceAnimation`.
 	* **Changed:**
 		* We now use functions instead of constant-arrow-functions in our JS code.
 This makes imlpementing utilities, such as debouncers, easier, thanks to function hoisting.
+			* With that, for all affected functions, we removed `@function` JSDoc annotation, since that's now redundant.
 		* `tsf.selectByValue()` now also tries to select by label, which is tried together with the content.
 * **Option notes:**
 	* Of option `autodescription-site-settings` (constant `THE_SEO_FRAMEWORK_SITE_OPTIONS`, pool `tsf()->data()->plugin()`, or legacy API `tsf()->get_options()`):